mgonto/restangular/README.md

 }]);
 ````

+#### Can it be used in `$routeProvider.resolve`

+Yes, of course.
+Every method in Restangular returns a promise so this can be used without any problem.

 #### **My response is actually wrapped with some metadata.
 How do I get the data in that case?**

 So, let's assume that your data is the following: